Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 In Canada, most provinces and territories have their own unique credit reporting legislation that outlines fair practices that should be followed by the credit bureaus.
 This legislation typically gives you the right to request your credit score, dispute any errors, remove any outdated information and more.

-What can cause a mistake on my credit report?
+What can cause a credit report error?

 Errors in your credit report are most often the result of incomplete information or a mix-up in details that should be on somebody else’s report.